KunHCS/flaskbank/README.md

 Install [Node.js](https://nodejs.org/en/) (npm), either LTS or latest version should work the same

+**All follwing command should be run in flaskbank/react-app/ folder**

-To install React dependencies open command line in react-app/ folder and run:
+To install React dependencies, open command-line and run:

 	npm install

-You can test the react app using following in the react-app/ folder
+To test the react app, run:

 	npm start

-Build the react app for flask to load using:
+To build the react app for flask to load, run:

 	npm run build

 # Flask Setup
 Install [Python](https://www.python.org/)

-Install packages: flask, flask-bcrypt, flask-pymongo

-Using command line:

-	pip install Flask
-	pip install Flask-PyMongo
+Install [pip](https://pip.pypa.io/en/stable/installing/) (if it didn't come with python for some reason)

+**Open command-line in project root folder for the following**

+Install dependencies:

-	pip install flask-bcrypt
+	pip install -r requirements.txt

-Now you should be able to run the flask server by running run.py
+To start flask:

 	python run.py